-SUGGESTED PRO DCEDURE PT & Timing Student activity Rationale Instructor 3 (split into a separate stage per menu) Extended input 1, 2 & 3 10-15 minutes Materials Worksheet to be completed by students.
-Dialogues available in Appendix C. See Appendix C (1-3) for sample dialogues and Appendix C4 for the worksheet.
-These could be recorded or read aloud by the instructor.
-Students listen to three dialogues representing somebody trying to make a restaurant reservation by telephone.
-Dialogue 1 (Appendix C1): "Difficult Customers" Dialogue 2 (Appendix C2): "Dietary Requirements" Dialogue 3 (Appendix C3): "Access Requirements" Using the worksheet, students identify: 1.
-What sorts of difficulties might the person taking the phone call have to deal with.
-2. What sorts of dietary requirements might be problematic.
-3. What the access requirements are.
-4. How the person receiving the phone calls dealt with them.
-Did they deal with the calls in a courteous and professional manner Why the students think this Rationale: to further introduce the target discourse in context; to introduce a model of the main productive tasks.
-Each dialogue represents a possible, and real-life, challenge that anybody taking reservations over the phone will have to deal with at some point.
-It's therefore important to introduce students to these situations in a "safe", controlled environment.
-Students should get multiple opportunities to listen.
+SUGGESTED PROCEDURE Rationale PT & Timing Student activity Instructor 3 (split into a Students listen to three dialogues Rationale: The instructor presents to further separate representing somebody trying to make a the worksheet for introduce the restaurant reservation by telephone. each monologue stage per target discourse Dialogue 1 (Appendix C1): "Difficult and highlights the menu) in context; to Customers" Extended input information to be introduce a Dialogue 2 (Appendix C2): "Dietary 1, 2 & 3 completed. model of the Requirements' main productive Dialogue 3 (Appendix C3): "Access 10-15 The instructor should tasks.
+Requirements' minutes also complete a Using the worksheet, students identify: Materials worksheet and use Each dialogue 1.
+What sorts of difficulties might the person this as a key, or refer represents taking the phone call have to deal with.
+Worksheet to to the monologues in a possible, 2.
+What sorts of dietary requirements might be completed and real-life, Appendix B to help be problematic. by students. challenge that 3.
+What the access requirements are. students check the Dialogues anybody taking 4.
+How the person receiving the phone calls answers. available in reservations over dealt with them.
+Appendix C. the phone will Did they deal with the calls in a courteous have to deal with See Appendix and professional manner at some point.
+C (1-3) for Why the students think this It's therefore sample important dialogues and to introduce Appendix students to these C4 for the situations in a worksheet. "safe", controlled These could environment. be recorded or read aloud by Students should the instructor. get multiple opportunities to listen.
 Where necessary, the instructor should slow down sections and/ or pause the recordings to ask students meaning-focused questions about the content, e.g. "Who might want Halal food?", or "Why might somebody want to know about where the toilets are?"
-The instructor presents the worksheet for each monologue and highlights the information to be completed.
-The instructor should also complete a worksheet and use this as a key, or refer to the monologues in Appendix B to help students check the answers.

-MAKING RESERVATIONS ON THE PHONE SUGGESTED PROCEDURE PT & Timing Student activity Rationale Instructor 4 Multimodal input (R&L) 10-15 minutes Students listen to the conversations again and study the scripts.
+SUGGESTED PRO DCEDURE PT & Timing Student activity Rationale Instructor 4 Multimodal input (R&L) 10-15 minutes Students listen to the conversations again and study the scripts.
 Students may also start shadowing the script by reading aloud along with it.
 To have students notice relevant target discourse in the input.
 Multimodal input is regarded as more effective for pushing learners' acquisition.
 If an interactive transcript is used, students can search for keywords and phrases, and hear them in context.
 The instructor should provide copies of the transcripts.
 They should draw the students' attention to language for making reservations and some of the issues that can come up while doing so, and for linking things together.
-Students should not be pushed to memorise the script, but instead the instructor should ask meaning-focused questions about it, such as: • How does the Materials person taking the Transcripts available in Appendix C (see above) reservation respond when asked about reservation times? • How does the person taking the reservation respond when asked about the toilets?
+Students should not be pushed to memorise the script, but instead the instructor should ask meaning-focused questions about it, such as: • How does the Materials person taking the reservation respond Transcripts available in Appendix C (see above) when asked about reservation times?
+How does the person taking the reservation respond when asked about the toilets?